JaneliaSciComp/BatchedBLAS.jl/README.md

 Nvidia only provides batched versions of the BLAS `gemm` and `trsm` functions.
-BatchedCuBLAS.jl extends support for batched arrays by (currently) providing batched versions of `dot`, `gemv`, `symv`, `spmv`, `ger`, `syr`, and `spr`.
+BatchedBLAS.jl extends support for batched arrays by (currently) providing batched versions of `dot`, `gemv`, `symv`, `spmv`, `ger`, `syr`, and `spr`.

 The main benefit is for symmetric and packed symmetric matrices, where